Ingrid Visser (volleyball): Death

 On 13 May 2013, Visser and her boyfriend Lodewijk Severein disappeared shortly after checking into a hotel in the city of Murcia, Spain.
 They were supposed to meet a doctor the next day but failed to turn up, and the authorities were alerted.
 Their rental car was found on a city street more than a week later.
 Their bodies were found on 27 May 2013 in a shallow grave in a lemon grove, two weeks after they disappeared in the region.
-The pair had been abducted, tortured and killed.
+The pair had been abducted and killed.
 Spanish police arrested Juan Cuenca Lorente, ex-director of volleyball club CAV Murcia 2005, and Romanian nationals Valentin Ion and Constatin Stan.
 The police stated that there had been "certain business disagreements" between the murdered couple and the three men under arrest.
 Severein and Cuenca had planned to exploit a marble quarry, but these plans never materialized and Severein had requested several hundred thousand Euros of his investment to be returned.
 During the trial, Valentin Ion admitted to being present during the murder and that it took place on 14 May.
 After two years of investigation, the Spanish prosecution sought a 50-year prison sentence.

 In November 2016 Valentin Ion and Juan Cuenca Lorente were sentenced to a 34-year prison term, but on appeal in March 2017 the prison terms were increased to 40 years.